This is the category nav

 Does it matter that your organizational culture is one way rather than another way?

 It turns out it matters a lot.
-Organizational culture is hugely important to the success and overall health of your company, your people, and your customers.
-So it’s helpful to spend time considering why your company’s culture is the way it is, and why it’s important that it stays that way (or changes).
+Organizational culture is hugely important to the success and overall health of your company, people, and customers.
+So, it’s helpful to consider why your company’s culture is the way it is and why it must stay that way (or change).

 What is organizational culture?

-Organizational culture is basically the shared values, beliefs, behaviors, and practices that shape the way a company does things.
-Think of it as the unwritten rules that guide how people act and make decisions.
+Organizational culture is the shared values, beliefs, behaviors, and practices that shape how a company does things.
+Think of it as the unwritten rules guiding people's actions and decisions.
 And let me tell you, it can totally make or break a company.

-So, it's important to have a positive organizational culture.
-This means figuring out what values and beliefs matter most to your company, and then making sure your policies, practices, and behaviors all uphold those values.
+So, it’s essential to have a positive organizational culture.
+This means figuring out what values and beliefs matter most to your company and ensuring your policies, practices, and behaviors uphold those values.

-The end goal is to create a workplace where everyone feels like they're part of a community, with a sense of purpose and motivation.
-And when everyone's on the same page, the whole company benefits.
+The goal is to create a workplace where everyone feels part of a community, with a sense of purpose and motivation.
+And when everyone’s on the same page, the whole company benefits.

 7 reasons why organizational culture is important